zhill/enterprise-docs/content/docs/using/ui_usage/ldap/_index.md

 In order to configure Anchore Enterprise Client for use with LDAP, the requisite information for connecting and authenticating with an LDAP directory server must first be provided by an administrator.
 For the purposes of determining what users can see and do once they are logged in, the administrator must also create one or more account association entries, called _user mappings_.

-When an LDAP user authenticates, the Anchore Engine account associated with their session is determined by the first user mapping containing a search filter that matches the information in their LDAP record.
+When an LDAP user authenticates, the Anchore Enterprise account associated with their session is determined by the first user mapping containing a search filter that matches the information in their LDAP record.
 LDAP authentication will fail if&nbsp;_no_ matches are found, if the associated account is disabled, or if the user's login credentials are incorrect.

 The following sections in this document describe how to configure the Anchore Enterprise Client for use with an LDAP directory server, how to add user mappings, and how to log in to the application as an LDAP user.